EOR Singapore scaled

 Work Week, Overtime & Maximum Working Hours

-However, it’s worth noting that specific provisions of the Employment Act, like those pertaining to working hours and rest days, are not applicable to employees holding managerial or executive positions.
+However, its worth noting that specific provisions of the Employment Act, like those pertaining to working hours and rest days, are not applicable to employees holding managerial or executive positions.
 Instead, these provisions are designed for “workmen,” which typically refers to employees engaged in manual labor.

 When it comes to working hours in Singapore, employees are expected to work between 40-44 hours per week.